How it Happened

 Well in that context, I had read a quote (I’ll try and find it, link it shortly) about how we can shift opinions by making small changes and building upon them.
 Similar to moving a really large ship, we can accomplish this with a really large rudder.
 The large rudder can, in turn, be moved by a somewhat smaller rudder at first.
 Eventually, you will get the ship to move.

-In that way I see the penny-farthing as a visual representation of the social mindset that need to shift with regards climate change and sustainability.
+In that way, I see the penny-farthing as a visual representation of the social mindset that needs to shift with regards climate change and sustainability.
 We can do it, but it will take the efforts of a dynamic smaller wheel to get the bigger wheel to go where we want it to;)